 - A loan for the purchase of a one-unit, single-family property.

-The FHFA adjusts the conforming loan limit annually to account for increases in housing prices nationally, as well as inflation.
+The FHFA adjusts the conforming loan limit annually to account for national housing price increases and inflation.
 Check the current conforming loan limit on the FHFA website.

 While a national FHFA limit exists, some areas are allowed a limit increase due to the high cost of housing.
 These include Alaska, Hawaii, Guam, and the U.S. Virgin Islands.
 The limit may also vary from county to county within every U.S. state and territory.